djgroen/FabFlee/doc/Tutorial.md

 These advanced tasks are intended for those who have access to the Eagle supercomputer, and who would like to try some of the more advanced features of FabSim3.

+## Additional setup tasks for advanced use
-Before, running any simulation on a remote supercomputer, there are several steps that need to be taken
+Before running any simulation on a remote supercomputer, you'll need to do the following:

 - Make sure the target remote machine is properly defined in `(FabSim Home)/deploy/machines.yml`
 - Since that, in Flee, some python libraries such as `numpy` will be used for the job execution, in case of nonexistent of those packages, we recommended to install a _virtualenv_ on the target machine.
 It can be done by running